-What will the Shipping Peak Season look like for 2020?
+What will the Freight Peak Season look like for 2020?

 With the COVID pandemic expectations of what 2020 would bring at the start of the year had to be thrown out.
 Supply Chains were smashed, and while a range of retail businesses had to close and / or saw a drastic reduction in their orders, conversely there were many, particularly in industries such as groceries, that saw a massive increase in orders (often hard to fulfill given Supply Chains could not deliver).

-So, what will the shipping peak season defined by events such as Christmas, Black Friday, Cyber Monday, (increasingly important in Australia), look like this year?
+So, what will the freight peak season defined by events such as Christmas, Black Friday, Cyber Monday, (increasingly important in Australia), look like this year?

 We saw a potential glimpse of it with Father’s Day this year.
 Click & Collect has truly come into its own and online sales went through the roof, causing Australia Post to announce one of its busiest days ever with a record 2.35 million parcels and letters dropped off.
 This was across Australia, although with Melbourne in stage 4 lockdown, there was no choice on purchasing gifts for dad in person.
 Clearly though, online shopping has had a major boost from COVID, one that will not wind back in a Post COVID world (whenever that eventuates).